 A membership to Denver Community Media is not necessary to submit content for air.
-Colorado residents who want to submit programming content to the Denver Community Media Access Channels are required to sign and submit a Production Agreement Form.
+Colorado residents who want to submit programming content to the Denver Community Media Access Channels are required to sign and submit a Programming Agreement Form.

-First priority for scheduling is given to programs produced by DCM members.
+Priority for scheduling is given to programs produced by Colorado residents.
 Among these programs, priorities for cablecasting are based on date of submission.